Gernby/raspberry-pilot/README.md

 22. Shut down the Pi (run the `sudo halt` command)

 ## Flashing the Panda
-(Note: The Pi and the Panda need to be powered separately for this step)
+(Note 1: The Pi and the Panda need to be powered separately for this step)

-1. You need to decide how you plan to power the Pi and Panda separately
-2. You may wish to use a separate Giraffe just for flashing this Panda
-3. Connect the Comma Power to the OBD-II port if it is not already connected
-4. Plug the Panda into the Giraffe you plan to use for flashing (Note that you want a clean CAN bus, so disconnect the Giraffe from the car and the LKAS camera if you only have one Giraffe)
-5. Connect the Comma Power into the Giraffe you plan to use for flashing
+1. If using a White or Gray Panda, separate the Giraffe from the LKAS camera and attach the Comma Power or other continuous power source
+2. If using a White or Gray Panda, plug the Panda into the Giraffe
-6. Connect the USB C cable into the 12-volt power adapter or 120/240-volt AC inverter with high power USB power adapter
+3. Connect the USB A-to-C cable that will power the Pi into the 12-volt power adapter or 120/240-volt AC inverter with high power USB power adapter
-7. Turn on your cellular hotspot if you cannot hit your home WiFi from the car
+4. Turn on your cellular hotspot if you cannot hit your home WiFi from the car
-8. Turn on the car if you need to in order to provide power to the Pi
+5. Turn on the car if you need to in order to provide power to the Pi
-9. Connect the USB C cable into the power port on the Raspberry Pi
+6. Connect the USB A-to-C cable into the power port on the Raspberry Pi
-10. Connect the USB A-to-A cable (or mini USB cable for use with the Paw) into the Pi.
+7. Connect the USB A-to-A cable (or mini USB cable for use with the Paw) into the Pi.
 If you are using the Paw, attach it to the far end of the mini USB cable now.
-11. Insert the far end of the USB A-to-A cable or the USB A end of the Comma Paw into the Panda.
+8. Insert the far end of the USB A-to-A cable or the USB A end of the Comma Paw into the Panda.
 (Note: If you are using the Paw, slide the Power switch to 'Off', insert the Paw into the Panda, press and hold the button on the Paw, and while keeping the button pressed, slide the Power switch on the Panda to 'On')
-12. On your laptop, ssh into the Pi using the IP address you recorded earlier (either the one from your house WiFi or cellular hotpsot)
+9. On your laptop, ssh into the Pi using the IP address you recorded earlier (either the one from your house WiFi or cellular hotpsot)
-13. `cd ~/raspilot`
+10. `cd ~/raspilot`
-14. `pipenv run bash flash_panda.sh`
+11. `pipenv run bash flash_panda.sh`
-15. Watch the progress and follow any instructions to remove and reseat the USB cable connecting the Pi to the Panda, if prompted
+12. Watch the progress and follow any instructions to remove and reseat the USB cable connecting the Pi to the Panda, if prompted
 (Note: Watch closely as you may be prompted to move the USB cable from one USB port on the Pi to another within 10 seconds)
-16. Take note of the color of the status indicator on the Panda after the flashing process has completed.
+13. Take note of the color of the status indicator on the Panda after the flashing process has completed.
 If the Panda LED is slowly flashing red, the flash was successful.
 If it is flashing a fast green, it was not successful so please come to Discord to discuss.
-17. Shut down the Pi and turn off the car
+14. Shut down the Pi and turn off the car

 ## Reconfigure and boot up

 1. With the Pi and the car powered off, remove all of the USB cables and the Comma Power from the Giraffe
-2. Move the Panda to the Giraffe installed in your car if you used a separate Giraffe just for flashing purposes or reinstall the Giraffe and Panda combination in between the LKAS camera and the car-side wiring bundle if you only have one Giraffe and one Panda
+2. Return the Panda and/or Giraffe to the standard configuration (Giraffe and/or Panda are installed between the LKAS camera and the car-side wiring)
-3. Use the USB C cable to connect the USB A port on the Panda with the USB C port on the Pi
+3. Use the USB A-to-C cable to connect the USB A port on the Panda with the USB C port on the Pi (Note: DO NOT USE A USB C-TO-C CABLE WITH A BLACK PANDA)
 3. Start the car.
 Immediately verify that the Panda is showing a pulsing red LED.
 4. Wait approximately 90 seconds.
 If the dash goes green and does not flash orange for a split second at the end of the startup process, you should be good to go for a drive.